noahbcp/RTC-Lab/README.md

 ## BRET / CAMYEN Analysis
 Scripts for the processing of general BRET experiment data exported by BMG Labtech's MARS software into a Graphpad Prism-friendly format.

+CAMYEN.R assumes that data is in a format with technical triplicates.

 ## FLIPR Calcium
 For the processing of 384 well Calcium data.